fraterenz/hsc-figures/inferences/README.md

 # README
 Code to regenerate the figures for the [preprint](https://www.biorxiv.org/content/10.1101/2024.04.16.589764v1) *The dynamic fitness landscape of ageing haematopoiesis through clonal competition*.

-Instructions to reproduce each figure can be found in the following jupyter notebooks:
+Instructions to reproduce the ABC inference from the paper can be found in the folder `abc`.

-- `sde.ipynb`
-- `abc/posteriors.ipynb`
-- `dynamics.ipynb`
+TODO, what's `doublehit`?

 ## Requirements